8 September 2023

 I think this study illustrates how ancient genomics can be used to recover long lost aspects of the lives and experiences of enslaved and other marginalized communities whose stories were often omitted from written records or deliberately obscured

-Associate Professor Hannes Schroede, Globe Institute
+Associate Professor Hannes Schroeder, Globe Institute

 “It was known that they most likely originated from areas south of the equator, but where exactly they came from was unclear,” says lead author and visiting researcher at Globe Institute Marcela Sandoval-Velasco and adds: